As fuel taxes plummet, states weigh charging by the mile instead of the tank

 But road usage charges — also known as mileage-based user fees, distance-based fees or vehicle-miles-traveled taxes — are attracting the bulk of the academic attention, research dollars and legislative activity.

-Doug Shinkle, transportation program director at the nonpartisan National Conference of State Legislatures, predicts that after some 20 years of anticipation, more than a decade of pilot projects and years of voluntary participation, states will soon need to make the programs mandatory.
+Doug Shinkle, transportation program director at the nonpartisan National Conference of State Legislatures, predicts that after some 20 years of anticipation, more than a decade of pilot projects and years of voluntary participation, making programs mandatory is the next logical step.

 “The impetus at this point is less about collecting revenue than about establishing these systems, working out the kinks, getting the public comfortable with it, expanding awareness around it,” he said.

-Note: This story was first published on June 25, 2023.
-It was updated on June 26, 2023, to correct a comment from Douglas Shinkle of the National Conference of State Legislatures.
-He said mandatory road usage charging is the next logical step, not that states need to make the charges mandatory.